Dr. Dov Solomon

 Dr. Solomon’s research areas include corporate law, securities law, securitization, commercial law and secured transactions.
 Among other awards, he has received the Israel Junior Law Faculty Prize for Excellence in Research, the CLB Presidential Prize for Excellence in Teaching, the University of Michigan Grotius Research Fellowship, the Wolf Foundation Award for Excellence in Research, and the Israeli Parliament (“Knesset”) Distinction Award.

-The Importance of Inferior Voting Rights in Dual-Class Firms, 2019 Brigham Young University Law Review (forthcoming 2019).
-This article is the Finalist for the John L. Weinberg Center for Corporate Governance Best Paper Award.
+The Importance of Inferior Voting Rights in Dual-Class Firms, 2019 Brigham Young University Law Review 533 (2020) (featured on the Harvard Law School Forum on Corporate Governance and Financial Regulation).
+This article is the finalist for the John L. Weinberg Center for Corporate Governance Best Paper Award.

 Undercapitalization – Is it an Independent Cause for Piercing the Corporate Veil or Subordination?
-A Call for Reconsideration, in Elyakim Rubinstein Book in Honor of the Deputy President of the Supreme Court of Israel (Miriam Marcowitz-Bitton ed., forthcoming 2019) (Hebrew)
+A Call for Reconsideration, in Elyakim Rubinstein Book in Honor of the Deputy President of the Supreme Court of Israel (Aharon Barak, Miriam Marcowitz-Bitton, Ayala Procaccia & Rinat Sopher eds., forthcoming 2020) (Hebrew)

-The Economic Division and Bankruptcy: Time to Integrate, 47 Hebrew University Law Review (forthcoming 2018) (with Odelia Minnes) (Hebrew)
+The Economic Division and Bankruptcy: Time to Integrate, 47 Hebrew University Law Review 823 (2018) (with Odelia Minnes, Hebrew)

 Institutional Activism, in Markets, Law and Politics: On Corporate Social Responsibility 113 (Ofer Sitbon & Ronit Donyets-Kedar eds., 2017) (Hebrew)